akshaya26/face_recognition/README.md

 # 1. Install Python dependencies: cv2, flask. (wish that pip install works like a charm)
 # 2. Run "python main.py".
 # 3. Navigate the browser to the local webpage.
-Main.py, recog.py and detection.html files correspond to face detection.
+run.py, recog.py and detection.html files correspond to face detection.
+main.py and camera.py correspond to face recognition